Process Step Jobs

 Another use case is to add flows at runtime and then wait for the children to complete.

-For example, we can add children dynamically in the processor function of a worker.
-This can be handled in this way:
+For example, we can add children dynamically in the worker's processor function:

 import { FlowProducer, WaitingChildrenError, Worker } from 'bullmq';